spydaz/AI_ZX81/README.md

  It is also noted that the ability to generate some form of Generic Code will also be potentially achieved.
  It is my understanding that there is a simular functionality in microsoft roslyn and Experssions etc.

- # The Journey of Creation Reveals a lot about the microsoft compilr as well as the original basic/Interperter and compiler.
+ The Journey of Creation Reveals a lot about the microsoft compilr as well as the original basic/Interperter and compiler.

   The Language Creator : A Toy Programming Language

-### Development Statges:
+### Development Stages:

-Create a Lexer to tokenize the input based upon a grammar with defined rules Create a Parser to parse Tokens into Expressions (Constant/Unary/Binary/Trinary)

-Generate - Statements from Expressions
+Create a Lexer to tokenize the input based upon a grammar with defined rules Create a Parser to parse Tokens into Expressions (Constant/Unary/Binary/Trinary) Generate - Statements from Expressions
-Generate - List of Expressions and functions for inputted program

-Create MasterList - AST Expressions for Functions and Types  > With Internal Execution as well as Regeneration of Visual basic syntax for Expressions
+Generate - List of Expressions and functions for inputted program Create MasterList - AST Expressions for Functions and Types  > With Internal Execution as well as Regeneration of Visual basic syntax for Expressions

-Create A Compiler to ExecuteCode or Compile as Console Application or Generate ConvertedCode to Script. maybe generate machine code language and execute on a virtual cpu stack based or registerbased
+Create A Compiler to ExecuteCode or Compile as Console Application or Generate ConvertedCode to Script. maybe generate machine code language and execute on a virtual cpu stack based or register based?